 One possible solution is to increase the age requirement for driver's licenses to 17 or 18.
 But there is no consensus that this will reduce crash rates.

 The Institute of Medicine convened a panel of experts to identify behavioral and cognitive strategies to prevent motor vehicle accidents involving teenagers.
+Their findings were summarized in a special issue of the American Journal of Preventive Medicine published in September 2008.
 Some helpful tips for parents follow.